izanov/izanov/README.md

 # 🔶 About Me:
 Name: Avery Izanov | Age: 18

+Doing Bachelors in Computer Science (BSCS) - 1st Semester.

 A guy with strong background in Graphic Design.

-Education: Bachelors in Computer Science (BSCS) // 1st Semester.

 Currently working on [Project Izanov](https://izanov.github.io/project-izanov/) and learning **JavaScript.**